-Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers?’
+Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers’?
 Ashlee Defends Daughter

 “Please screen shot and post where Brynn actually called your daughters Hookers.
 I would LOVE to see it,” Ashlee wrote back.

-Ashlee also retweeted a fan comment which said that Christi would tolerate/let Chloe throw shade on Twitter but get affected by Brynn liking comments.
+Ashlee also retweeted a fan comment that said Christi would tolerate/let Chloe throw shade on Twitter but get affected by Brynn liking comments.
 Ashlee also replied to a fan who pointed out that everyone was quick to judge Brynn when just a couple of months ago Camryn got away with calling her Dance Moms co-stars “fake.”

 “I just love how camryn can say she hates the girls and their moms and it’s all peachy clean talk about #Fake,” a fan by username sunshine3552419 wrote.